 Few persons today are under any illusion that a fiberglass yacht is "maintenance free".
-As a matter of fact, from the standpoint of cosmetics alone, a fiberglass hull requires nearly as much time to take care of as a wooden hull of similar size.
-Washing, waxing, and touching up little nicks and scrapes are time consuming and demanding tasks which must be done consistently if the yacht is to retain its new look.
+As a matter of fact, from the standpoint of cosmetics alone, a fiberglass hull requires nearly as much time to care for as a wooden hull of similar size.
+Washing, waxing, and touching up little nicks and scrapes are time consuming and demanding tasks which must be done consistently, if the yacht is to retain its new look.

-The advantages of fiberglass lies in areas other than cosmetics-strength, for example.
-Fiberglass reinforced plastics (FRP) are amongst the strongest boat building materials ever developed.
+The advantages of fiberglass lies in areas other than cosmetics - strength, for example.
+Fiberglass reinforced plastics (FRP) are among the strongest boat building materials ever developed.
 Even a moderately well built FRP yacht will be stronger and more endurable than the best wooden built a few decades ago.
-In addition, fiberglass is impervious to most of the ills which can be disastrous in other materials -- it doesn't oxidize like steel; it isn't affected by electrolysis like aluminum: it doesn't rot like wood.
-While it can be damaged by physical impact and the resin will burn, neglect of surface damage generally does not result in more serious deterioration as it certainly would in a steel or wooden hull.
+In addition, fiberglass is impervious to most of the ills that can be disastrous in other materials: it doesn't oxidize like steel; it isn't affected by electrolysis like aluminum; it doesn't rot like wood; and it is not affected by a variety of sea life, such as worms.
+While it can be damaged by physical impact and the resin will burn, neglect of surface damage generally does not result in more serious deterioration, as it would in a steel or wooden hull.

-A. THE HULL-
+A. Hull